Anotherspencer1/2DRPG/README.md

 # Future Work

 There are still some core features to be added.
 These include:
-* Enemies with basic AI
+* Collision trigger to detect and handle health loss
-* Player hitbox and health system
+* Working health and damage system
-* Scoring system and death screen
+* Scoring system and start screen